History of Downfield Golf Club

 At a meeting in 1932, the course was formally handed over to a newly formed committee and Downfield Golf Club continued to establish itself.
 Such was the demand for the membership that a decision was made to extend the course to a full eighteen holes.
 Fred Walker was appointed as the club Professional and stayed with the club 39 years until he retired.
 He was voted ‘Club Professional of the year’ in 1969 and his son Bobby at the tender age of 14 reduced the course record to an incredible 63, a reduction of six strokes over the previous best.
 Bobby Walker went on to win Scottish Professional Championship and on two occasions and represented Scotland in the Canada Cup.

-As Dundee grew, so the requirement for the land became paramount and after lengthy negotiation as the course was revamped,retaining five original holes and laid out in 1964 in the form it has today.
+As Dundee grew, so the requirement for the land became paramount and after lengthy negotiation as the course was revamped.
+The local council gifted land in the early 1960s in return for some of the course, with five original holes retained the current layout.

-Recognised as one of the finest inland courses in the UK, Downfield Golf Club played host to prestigious competitions.
-Including the first ever Scottish Open, the World Seniors Matchplay, the very famous Benson and Hedges International event, Scottish PGA Masters, Scottish Boys Stroke Play, Scottish Amateur and was a qualifying course when Carnoustie hosted the open in 1999 and 2007.
+Recognised as one of the top parkland courses in Scotland, Downfield Golf Club played host to numerous prestigious competitions.
+This includes the inaugural Scottish Open in 1972, the World Seniors Matchplay, the Benson and Hedges International event, Scottish PGA Masters, Scottish Boys Stroke Play, Scottish Amateur and qualifying for The Open and the gents Seniors Open.

 The following slide-show is the digitised version of an album created by Norma Smith.
 We are very grateful to Norma for her dedication and hard work.